rahulbalaji13/quantum-disaster-response/PRESENTATION_CONTENT.md

 **Goal**: Develop a robust, quantum-hybrid ecosystem for automated disaster response.
 1.  **Implement NQK (Neural Quantum Kernel)**: To classify disaster scenes with higher confidence using quantum feature maps.
 2.  **Develop Quantum Consensus**: To achieve fault-tolerant decision-making among simulated drone agents (Byzantine Agreement).
-3.  **Optimize Routing with QAOA**: To simulate quantum optimization for faster rescue path planning.
-4.  **Real-Time Action**: To bridge the gap between simulation and real-world alerts (SMS/Dashboard).
+3.  **Real-Time Action**: To bridge the gap between simulation and real-world alerts (SMS/Dashboard).

 **Speaker Notes**:
--   "Our objective is creating a full pipeline: From the quantum 'brain' classifying the image, to the 'swarm' agreeing on the threat, to the 'optimization' of the rescue path."
+-   "Our objective is creating a full pipeline: From the quantum 'brain' classifying the image, to the 'swarm' agreeing on the threat."

 ---